 In battling insomnia, another helpful weapon would be aromatherapy.
 In that case, essential oils are placed into oil diffusers, that will fill your room with a relaxing scent.
 As it is addressed above, the best essential oils for sleep-promoting aromatherapy are lavender, angelica, ylang ylang, valerian and chamomile.

-Warm milk has been a sleeping aid for centuries.
+A glass of milk, especially warmed, has been a sleeping aid for centuries.
 For ultimate results, combine your warm milk with some honey.
 This drink will promote your general sleep quality and will positively affect your ability to fall asleep.